-If Roundtable cannot compile one or more of the objects, the following error message box appears.
+If Roundtable cannot compile one or more of the objects, an error occurs.
 The errors are detailed in the status area of the Complete Task dialog.

-5. Choose File \rightarrow Exit to exit the Tasks window.
+5. Choose File $\rightarrow$ Exit to exit the Tasks window.

 5.3.9.
 Reopening a Task